 If you’re not feeling confident with InkScape, I’d highly recommend watching this easy-to-follow tutorial on Youtube by CestLaSara!

 Once you’ve settled on your blueprint, it’s time to bend your aluminum rods gently into position.
 These rods cannot be bent until the inside of the tube ‘crushes’ onto itself, so any sharp bends will need to be cut and then welded together for a stronger connection.

 It’s also important to note that bending and re-bending the rods will degrade their integrity, so work slowly and methodically to get the shape you desire.

 For these wings, the bend at the very tips of each wing are too acute and need to be welded.
 I used this connection point as the break between my larger rods and smaller rods.
 Time to weld!

 To prepare for welding, the first step is making sure the connection of both aluminum rods is flush.
 This makes for a stronger weld.
 I used a rounded grating tool to shave the tip of my smaller rod to a concave shape that fit perfectly around the edge of the side of my larger adjoining rod.

 From there, weld the connection point at the tip as well as at the base if you want a strong wing frame.
 If you choose not to weld the base, the opening will allow for more movement between the top and bottom of your wing, but this can also be a flimsier design.

 I chose to weld the base where the edges of the wing would naturally connect.
 For these wings, I had four separate wing panels, which makes 8 weld points.
 The results were sharp!

 Stretch Your Fabric

-In a subsequent post, I will show every step to stretching PVC vinyl for wings, skirts, and more!
+In my article on PVC vinyl I show every step to stretching vinyl for wings, skirts, and more!
 But as a taste, your next step is to use the aluminum frame you’ve just created as a mount for your fabric of choice for your wings.